hampoelz/hampoelz/README.md

 I'm a Student 🎒, Developer 💻, Engineer ⚙️, and Designer 🎨!
 </h2>

-A `19 year old teenager` who uses his power to study electrical engineering at the Technical college Weiz - [@htlweiz](https://github.com/htlweiz).
+A `19 year old teenager` who uses his power to study computer science at the University of Technology Graz.
 Away from school, friends and party I'm an Austrian based hobby **programmer & designer** with heart and soul since I'm 10 years old.
 Let's start `CREATING` some `NEW` and awesome open source things.

 ### 🤝 Connect with me:
 [![GitHub](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white)](https://github.com/hampoelz)